-Are you looking for a little city guide to Graz?
-From wandering around the alien architecture of the Kunsthaus Graz to climbing up the Schlossberg for the best views of the city below, these are the best things to do in Graz!
+Are you looking at what to do in Graz?
+From wandering around the Kunsthaus Graz to climbing up the Schlossberg, these are the best things to do in Graz!

-If you speak to any Austrian they all say the same thing – that Graz is easy going.
+If you speak to any Austrian they’ll say the same thing – that Graz is easy going.
 Free-spirited.
 More relaxed.

 So, my challenge was to discover the best things to do in Graz in just 48 hours, including a few of the best places to eat too.

-Here’s my little guide to Graz – I hope you find it useful!
+With that in mind, here’s my little guide to Graz – I really hope you find it useful!

 The Kunsthaus Graz has become such an icon for the city and it is easy to see why.

 Nicknamed the ‘friendly alien’, the Kunsthaus Graz was built for the European Capital of Culture in 2003.
 Nowadays, it is home to a number of modern art exhibitions and has a cracking café inside too.
 I had a particularly delicious potato salad from here (much better than it sounds).

 I have to say, the Kunsthaus Graz is one of the most interesting buildings I’ve ever come across.
 And despite its futuristic design, it seems to fit in and complement all the buildings of the Old Town perfectly.
 Definitely a must-see on any trip to Graz.